sonia-br/mood-based-movie-generator/docs/development.md

 - also used function to fetch by id in case passsed movie is null or undefined
 ### Solution:
 - decided to not take movie details from the passed object and fetch them again by id from tmdb

+## 08-07-2025 - User profile, lists
+For user authentication and deployment of the app I decided to use Firebase
+- installed Firebase
+- set up Firebase profile with google
+- created Firebase authentication and database thorugh graphic interface
+- created service files to connect to firebase, add movies to two lists, get movies from the lists